tabasano/wavseq/tutorial_smml.md

 let it not too complicated in sound part for visibility. especially, for other words not to hide note type words.

+many values in MIDI are 0-127, so values are integers except pre -/+ values that mean differences.